How Hong Kong Offers Top Talents Their Next Big Break

-HONG KONG SAR - media OutReach Newswire - 30 December 2024 - Snooker superstars Ronnie O'Sullivan and Judd trump are among the latest high-profile talents to become Hong Kong residents under the city's Quality Migrant Admission Scheme (QMAS), which facilitates top quality professionals from various fields to live and work in Hong Kong.
+Arabian Post -HONG KONG SAR – Media OutReach Newswire – 30 December 2024 – Snooker superstars Ronnie O'Sullivan and Judd Trump are among the latest high-profile talents to become Hong Kong residents under the city's Quality Migrant Admission Scheme (QMAS), which facilitates top quality professionals from various fields to live and work in Hong Kong.

 Seven-time world champion O'Sullivan and current world No.1 Trump, both frequent visitors to the city, are looking forward to spending more time in Hong Kong and embarking on a new phase of their careers.